Recycled Plate Garden Flowers

 I decided to go out and find another way.
 An easier way.

 After browsing through the hardware store I found a simple solution for creating the flowers.
-It is a piece you can attached with cement glue to the back of the plate and then screw a copper pole for the stem.
+It is a piece you can attach with cement glue to the back of the plate and then screw a copper pole for the stem.

 To create a layered look for the flowers use cement glue or a product called Sticky Ass Glue and used it to glue additional pieces to the front of the first glass plate.

 Now you too can go out and create an entire garden of flowers using assorted recycled glass pieces.
 Use your creativity and always be on the lookout for new glass pieces to create more works of art.